Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/meetings/index.md

 #### 1:00 Breakout sessions / Discussions

+* **Connecting Community College Students to Regional Universities:**
+    The MTM makes the mechanics of transferring to a distant regional university much easier to manage for both students and institutions.
+But it does not solve problems around student awareness of different programs.
+In what ways could we work together to better inform students of the variety of options they have?

 * **Teaching Intro CS in the Post ChatGPT World:**
     Let's try to move past "the sky is falling, we need more in person assessment".
 How can code generating/explaining tools be used productively in CS education?